Event ID

 The reader can examine the end of the Ledger ID to determine its version.

 Versioning allows for future changes to the Ledger ID format to be identified and utilized.
-A ledger should be able to contain events with Ledger IDs that have different versions over time.
+A ledger can contain events with Ledger IDs that have different versions over time.

 The checksum calculation utilizes CRC32C and requires each event's attribute to be fed to the CRC32C calculator in this order.
-Note that ledger ID checksums omit the last three steps.
+Note that ledger ID checksums omit the last two steps.

 Skip the following steps for Ledger ID calculation